Why early diagnosis is important

 cT1 stands for ‘corrected T1’, which is a measure of inflammation and fibrosis.
 T1 is the name of an MRI sequence that is often used in the assessment of tissue inflammation and fibrosis.
 However, uniquely for a liver test, LiverMultiScan ‘corrects’ the T1 for the effects of iron, for which the liver is a major storage point.
 Because of this, LiverMultiScan, via the cT1 score, has been shown to be able to assess the levels of inflammation and fibrosis in the liver accurately.

-It is important to be able to accurately assess inflammation and fibrosis because it indicates how damaged the liver is and can help inform treatment decisions.
-If inflammation and fibrosis persists for too long, this can progress to cirrhosis, which can lead to liver failure.
+It is important to be able to accurately assess inflammation and fibrosis as it indicates how damaged the liver is.
+If inflammation and fibrosis persists this can progress to cirrhosis, which can lead to liver failure.

 What do the colours on the cT1 map mean?